freedomofpress/securedrop-client/README.md

     ```bash
     NUM_SOURCES=5 make dev
     ```
     b.
-With the main branch of this repo checked out on `sd-dev`, comment out the `@dastollervey_datasaver` decorator above the `test_apiproxy.py::TestAPIProxy::setUp` method so that `test_api_auth` makes an actual API call over qrexec.
+With the main branch of this repo checked out on `sd-dev`, comment out the `@qrexec_datasaver` decorator above the `test_apiproxy.py::TestAPIProxy::setUp` method so that `test_api_auth` makes an actual API call over qrexec.
     c.
 Run `test_api_auth`:

     ```bash